geodezyx.stats package

 Parameters:

-• datasigmain (array-like) – Input sigma values.
+• datasigmain (array-like) – Input sigma (uncertainty) values.

 Returns: